rhaleblian/pirix/README.md

 On a Pi 3B running Raspbian Buster, the GL demos run too fast! :D

+## Does this Hackamadoodle only work on the Pi?

+Actually it ought to work in many other Linux contexts, like clan Debian or clan Fedora.
+There have been minor problems with OpenBSD but we hear it still works.

+This hackamadoodle really just sets resources for `mwm` so that you get that CDE-like feeling.
+So if your whatever-NIX has `mwm` you're mostly there.
+For example, WSL2 has `mwm` so @rhaleblian runs this in Windows too, using the X410 app ...

+If you get it working in macOS, post about that.

 ## Notes

 SGI's Indigo Magic Desktop and Interactive Desktop were derivations